 \subsection{Verification}

-The resulting predictive the predictive distributions are compared to observation values and evaluated by scoring rules to assess the models' predictive quality.
-To this end, we apply a 2-fold cross-validation in space and time.
+The resulting predictive distributions are compared to observation values and evaluated by scoring rules to assess the models' predictive quality.
+To this end, we apply cross-validation in space and time.
 In time, the data is separated in two approximately equal-sized data sets, one for training and one for evaluation.
 This separation ensures that all predictions used for model verification are out-of-sample with respect to the training period.
 To account for possible autocorrelation and an annual cycle, the data set is partitioned by year, with odd-numbered years designated for training and even-numbered years for verification.
-To guarantee that the spatial prediction is out-of-sample, that is, that no data from the verifying location was used for model training, we employ leave-one-out cross-validation, by always withholding the data for one station, training the model on the training years.
+To guarantee that the spatial prediction is out-of-sample, that is, that no data from the verifying location was used for model training, we employ leave-one-out cross-validation by always withholding the data for one station.
 Subsequently, the $\mu^{j}/\varsigma^{j}$ are predicted in space for the withheld location and the wind gusts are predicted using the days from the evaluation years.
 This way, time series of probabilistic predictions and observations are generated for all stations and dates.

-The postprocessing models are evaluated and compared by out-of-sample predictive performance.
+The post-processing models are evaluated and compared by out-of-sample predictive performance.
 Therefore, the verification is conducted via proper scoring rules \citep{Gneiting07}.
 We use Brier score \citep{Brier50} for the verification of threshold exceedance probabilities and the quantile score \citep{Koenker05, Koenker99, Friederichs07}, also referred to as general piecewise linear score \citep{Gneiting23}, for the verification of predictive quantiles.
 Brier score (BS) is given by \citep{Wilks19}

 and quantile score (QS) is given by \citet{Bentzien14} as

 where $\rho_\tau(u) = \tau u$ if $u\geq 0$, and $\rho_\tau(u) = (\tau-1) u$ otherwise.
 Both scores are negatively oriented, so that lower values imply better predictive performance.